| Duration |

 After visiting the Mohamed Ali Mosque, you will explore the historic El Refai Mosque complex.
 The El Rifai Mosque, built between 1869 and 1912, serves as a royal mausoleum housing members of Egypt's royal family and Iran's last Shah.

 The Sultan Hassan Mosque, one of Egypt's largest and most remarkable mosques, was built by Sultan Hassan between 1356 and 1363 during the Mamluk era.
 Known for its complicated stonework and grand domes, it also served as a madrasa for four Sunni schools of thought.
-Inside, visitors can admire geometric patterns, carvings, and stained glass windows showcasing 14th century profession.
+Inside, visitors can admire geometric patterns, carvings, and stained glass windows showcasing the 14th century profession.

 After a full day of exploring Cairo on your 7 Days family holiday, you will return to your hotel for some relaxation before the next day's explorations.